 This furthers a booking trend that Oceania — and many other cruise lines — are seeing within the past year, with some booking periods and promotions recording new-t0-brand booking levels of over 50 percent.
 Additionally, 18 percent of 2024 world cruise guests opted to extend their voyage to a total of 196 days.

 Oceania Cruises has also seen high demand for its 2023 Europe and North America collection of itineraries.
-To satisfy demand for those who are booking further out, the line will be opening a full year of cruises from October 2023 to December 2024 on May 4, 2022.
+To satisfy demand for those booking further out, the line will open a full year of cruises from October 2023 to December 2024 on May 4, 2022.